HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

 Recognition+End-to-End - character-level recognition rate, word level,

-מה אפשר, איך, ומה אי אפשר היום

-Base Nets:
-DenseNet, ResNet, VGG
+Base Nets: DenseNet, ResNet, VGG

-## Deep Learning Based OCR for Text in the Wild

-- Scene Text dataset - korean + english
-- Tesseract 4 for recognition - works well with straight angles

-[ ] maybe when analyzing the sign we can get the homography (we know that it's parallel) and so we can straighten the text
+- [ ] maybe when analyzing the sign we can get the homography (we know that it's parallel) and so we can straighten the text

----
 ---
 Notes for Adir
 ---